hesptech/rhouse_test/README.md

 The `flutter run` command both builds and installs the Flutter app to your device or emulator.

-### Repliersy API
+### Repliers API

-A real-world API is used in the application to retrieve properties data - [https://docs.repliers.io/reference/getting-started-with-your-api).
+A real-world API is used in the application to retrieve properties listings data - [https://docs.repliers.io/reference/getting-started-with-your-api).

-Before using/testing the application, you need a new API key.
+Before using/testing the application, you need to request a personal API key.
 Instructions on how to obtain it are provided [here](https://www.repliers.com/request-access).

-Once the key is generated, there are two steps needed to use it within the application:
+Once the API key is generated, there are two steps needed to use it within the application:

-1. Create a .env File in the Project Folder on lib
+1. Create a .env File in the Project Folder at lib level.

-2. Add generated API key to the variable in .env file:
+2. Add generated API key to the variable in the .env file:

 ```
 ...